 Ins and Outs of Filing Military Taxes When You Are Deployed

-Uncle Sam is serious about collecting taxes — even service members who are deployed are expected to file their taxes.
-Fortunately, the Internal Revenue Service realizes service members and their families face unique circumstances and offers you tools — and some special extensions — to make tax filing easier.
+Deployed service members are expected to file their taxes.
+Fortunately, the Internal Revenue Service realizes service members and their families face unique circumstances and offers tools — and some special extensions — to make tax filing easier.

 Getting started on filing your taxes

-If you are a service member or filing taxes on behalf of a service member, you’ll want to keep the following in mind when getting started on your taxes:
+If you are a service member or filing taxes on behalf of a service member, keep the following in mind when getting started on your taxes: